szegedim/codec21/codec21.md

 The target customer requires a low latency audio, video, and graphics codec for remote applications.

-The target compression ratio is about 20-21% of PNG of moving, and 1% of still images.
+The target compression ratio is about 20-21% like PNG of moving, and 1% of still images.
 This allows a better response time to compete, when the physical bandwidth limits are reached in a market.

 Such remote applications allow a star schema of keyboards, touch devices, and personal devices for input, and a shared output screen.